73rd Primetime Emmy Awards

 The 73rd Primetime Emmy Awards honored the best in American prime time television programming from June 1, 2020, until May 31, 2021, as chosen by the Academy of Television Arts & Sciences.
 The award ceremony was held live on September 19, 2021, at the Event Deck at L.A.
 Live in Downtown Los Angeles, California, and was preceded by the 73rd Primetime Creative Arts Emmy Awards on September 11 and 12.
 During the ceremony, Emmy Awards were handed out in 27 different categories.
 The ceremony was produced by Reginald Hudlin and Ian Stewart, directed by Hamish Hamilton, and broadcast in the United States by CBS and Paramount+.
 Cedric the Entertainer served as host for the event.

-At the main ceremony, The Crown became the first drama series to sweep the major categories, winning all seven awards including Outstanding Drama Series.
+At the main ceremony, The Crown became the first drama series to sweep all the major categories, winning all seven awards including Outstanding Drama Series.
 Ted Lasso led all comedies with four wins, including Outstanding Comedy Series, while Hacks won three awards.
 Mare of Easttown also won three awards, leading all limited series, but Outstanding Limited or Anthology Series went to The Queen's Gambit.
 Other winning programs include Halston, Hamilton, I May Destroy You, Last Week Tonight with John Oliver, RuPaul's Drag Race, Saturday Night Live, and Stephen Colbert's Election Night 2020.
 Including Creative Arts Emmys, The Crown and The Queen's Gambit led all programs with 11 wins each; Netflix led all networks and platforms with 44 total wins.